 - In a great number of cases, German nouns in their Dative and Accusative forms do not take declension.

 Finally, we reached a rather funny part of German nouns – the compound nouns!
 This kind of German nouns can actually be compound in unlimited numbers.
 Due to this fact, surrealistically-long nouns are created.
 Here are some examples I found on Wikipedia:

 “Rinderkennzeichnungs- und Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz”

 – which basically means “Cattle Marking and Beef Labelling Supervision Duties Delegation Law”, ia the name of a law passed in the state of Mecklenburg-Vorpommern in the year 1999.

 Another, and though really well-known, compound noun is:

 Donaudampfschiffahrtsgesellschaft, which means “Danube Steamboat Shipping Company”.
 That’s a company that really exsited in the year 1829.

 Compared to the English language, German nouns, well, compound nouns are always written in one single word.
 In addition, we have a grammatical phenomenon: the so-called “Fugen-s”.

-Here, many compound nouns develop a “s” between their actual stem-nouns, although there should not be one originally.
-Sometimes, it’s their genitive “s”, but in many case, the “Fugen-s” develops in German nouns that don’t have a genitive “s”.
+Here, many compound nouns develop an “s” between their actual stem-nouns, although there should not be one originally.
+Sometimes, it’s their genitive “s”, but in many cases, the “Fugen-s” develops in German nouns that don’t have a genitive “s”.
 Of course, the “Fugen-s” in German nouns is not always necessary, nevertheless, there are many words that do not work without it.
 Here are some examples I found here:

 - Hochzeitskleid – wedding dress